tben140/Northcoders-News-Backend/README.md

 Ensure Node.js and npm are installed before proceeding.

-First, change to the destination directory then run the following command in your terminal
+First, change to the destination directory then run the following command in your terminal:

 ```bash
 git clone https://github.com/tben140/be-nc-news.git